 Here, it is undisputed that High Tech [the subcontractor] did not send workers to the Project for three days after Cambridge Swinerton [the contractor] sent High Tech a notice to cure.
 Pursuant to Article 14 and the work-through provision, Cambridge Swinerton thus could terminate the contract.
 Although High Tech contends that the delays in completing the Project on schedule were attributable to Cambridge Swinerton, High Tech does not point to any facts in the record explaining its absence from the Project site for three days.
 Accordingly, the trial court did not err in granting summary judgment on this claim.
-160
+169

 While the Court of Appeals made short work of the substantive arguments against the action to terminate the contract, attacks on the procedure for termination may yield different results.
 Owners and general contractors should be careful when terminating any contractor "for cause" as failure to do so in accordance with the termination provision may itself constitute a breach of contract by the party who purports to terminate the contract.
 In Hope Electric Enterprises, Inc. v.
-Schindler Elevator Corp., 161 the general contractor terminated the subcontract after four alleged safety violations by the subcontractor over a four-month period.
+Schindler Elevator Corp., 170 the general contractor terminated the subcontract after four alleged safety violations by the subcontractor over a four-month period.
 The subcontractor sued for breach of contract.
-162 The subcontract contained a clause allowing for termination if "repeated" defaults were not timely cured.
-163 The court observed that "repeatedly"
+171 The subcontract contained a clause allowing for termination if "repeated" defaults were not timely cured.
+172 The court observed that "repeatedly" was not defined in the subcontract and found that the term is an

-^{160.} High Tech Rail & Fence v.
+^{169.} High Tech Rail & Fence v.
 Cambridge Swinerton Builders, 871 S.E.2d 73, 78 (Ga.
 Ct.
 App.
 2022) (footnotes omitted).

 Hope Elec.
 Enters., Inc. v.
 Schindler Elevator Corp., 752 S.E.2d 5 (Ga.
 Ct.
 App.
 2013).
 Hope Elec.
 Enters., Inc. v.
 Schindler Elevator Corp., 752 S.E.2d 5, 7 (Ga.
 Ct.
 App.
+2013).

-^{163.} Hope Elec.
+^{172.} Hope Elec.
 Enters., Inc. v.
 Schindler Elevator Corp., 752 S.E.2d 5, 7 (Ga.
 Ct.
+App.
+2013) ("If the Subcontractor repeatedly fails or neglects to carry out the Work in accordance with the Subcontract Documents or otherwise to perform in accordance with this Subcontract . . . the Contractor may . . . terminate the Subcontract . . . ").

-was not defined in the subcontract and found that the term is an indistinct and uncertain term.
-164 As a result, there was no indication in the subcontract regarding how many occurrences must take place before termination could occur.
-165 The court of appeals held that a jury must decide whether the subcontractor repeatedly failed or neglected to perform its duties under the contract and whether termination was authorized.
-166
+indistinct and uncertain term.173 As a result, there was no indication in the subcontract regarding how many occurrences must take place before termination could occur.174 The court of appeals held that a jury must decide whether the subcontractor repeatedly failed or neglected to perform its duties under the contract and whether termination was authorized.175